The average life insurance cost in the UK varies depending…

 In this instance, you should refer to the register of consolidations on the Association of British Insurers (ABI).

 Here you'll find the information required to identify whether your loved one had life insurance, and if so, with whom the cover was held.

 For more information read our article on how to find out if someone has life insurance »

 The use of a life insurance payout is solely at the discretion of the beneficiaries.

 Typically a life insurance payout is used for:

 Ultimately, the likelihood and process of a life insurance payout vary between insurers, as does the cost of premiums.

 To ensure you receive the right cover to meet your needs, at the best price, it's essential to compare quotes from multiple insurers.

-At Reassured, we can do all the hard work on your behalf - helping you to save time and money.
+At Reassured, we can do all the hard work - helping you to save time and money.